coltonbooth/CoreChainDB/docs/root/source/query.rst

 Before you can query a MongoDB database, you must connect to it, and to do that, you need to know its hostname and port.

-If you're running a BigchainDB node on your local machine (e.g. for dev and test), then the hostname should be ``localhost`` and the port should be ``27017``, unless you did something to change those values.
-If you're running a BigchainDB node on a remote machine and you can SSH to that machine, then the same is true.
+If you're running a corechaindb node on your local machine (e.g. for dev and test), then the hostname should be ``localhost`` and the port should be ``27017``, unless you did something to change those values.
+If you're running a corechaindb node on a remote machine and you can SSH to that machine, then the same is true.

-If you're running a BigchainDB node on a remote machine and you configured its MongoDB to use auth and to be publicly-accessible (to people with authorization), then you can probably figure out its hostname and port.
+If you're running a corechaindb node on a remote machine and you configured its MongoDB to use auth and to be publicly-accessible (to people with authorization), then you can probably figure out its hostname and port.

 How to Query
 ------------

-A BigchainDB node operator has full access to their local MongoDB instance, so they can use any of MongoDB's APIs for running queries, including:
+A corechaindb node operator has full access to their local MongoDB instance, so they can use any of MongoDB's APIs for running queries, including:

 - `the Mongo Shell <https://docs.mongodb.com/manual/mongo/>`_,
 - `MongoDB Compass <https://www.mongodb.com/products/compass>`_,